Dementia symptoms and diagnosis

 • list types of something, such as animals

-• do simple maths, copy shapes or draw a clock
+• do simple maths, copy shapes, or draw a clock

 • follow simple commands

 If you're with your loved one, don't try and help.
 The doctor needs to see whether they can answer themselves.
 They’ll be checking a number of things, including memory for language and fluency of speech.
-As a relative, you may also have a questionnaire to fill in or questions about symptoms you've noticed in your loved one.
+As a relative, you may also have a questionnaire to fill in, or questions about symptoms you've noticed in your loved one.

-Diagnosing dementia isn't easy and takes time.
-The doctor may suggest you come back in a few months to see if anything's changed.
-Or if you’ve started any other treatment, for depression or anxiety, for example.
-It's really important to see a doctor if you're concerned about yourself or someone else.
 You can't diagnose dementia yourself.
 You may have seen online quizzes that claim to spot dementia symptoms.
 These don't work on their own.
-Doctors are trained in assessing mental state and will take other things into account, including physical symptoms, medical history, general mood and appearance.
+Doctors are trained in assessing someone’s mental state and will take other things into account, including physical symptoms, medical history, general mood, and appearance.

 After diagnosis